Frankfurt-Louisa station: Origin of the name

 The name Frankfurt-Louisa refers to the Louisa parcel station (Flurstück Louisa), which was immediately west of the current station.
 At the beginning of the 19th century the Frankfurt banker and diplomat Simon Moritz von Bethmann (1768–1828) acquired the land the parcel station was built on to create an English garden.
 After his marriage to Louise Friederike Boode in 1810, Bethmann named the park after his wife.
 The Bethmann family retained ownership of most of the Park Louisa until 1941.
 In the north-eastern corner of the site, about 200 metres to the north of the station, the existing Waldspielpark Louisa (Louisa forest playground) was established in 1954.

 Rail services

-The station is served by S-Bahn lines S3 and S4, which stop at a central platform on the eastern side of the station area.
+The station is served by S-Bahn line S6, which stops at a central platform on the eastern side of the station area.
 The tracks used by freight, long-distance passenger and regional trains have no platforms.
 The four tracks of the Main-Neckar Railway and a connecting curve from the Main Railway run from the south into the station.
-From the north two tracks run from the Main-Neckar Bridge and three tracks from the connecting curve from Frankfurt South station (Frankfurt (Main) Süd or Frankfurt Südbahnhof).
+From the north two tracks run from the Main-Neckar Bridge and three tracks from the connecting curve from Frankfurt South station.

-Outside the station, Frankfurt-Louisa stop is served by tram lines 17, 18, and 19.
+Outside the station, Frankfurt-Louisa stop is served by tram lines 17 and 18.